YangTuanAnh/YangTuanAnh/README.md

 # 💫About Me :
 👋 Hello there!
-My name is @YangTuanAnh.
-I grew up in Saigon, Vietnam, and will begin my studies at VNU-HCM University of Science in the fall of 2021 as a freshman.<br/>
+My name is Yang Tuấn Anh.
+I grew up in Saigon, Vietnam, and I am part of the VNU-HCM University of Science as a freshman. <br/>
-🌱 Art and design are two of my greatest passions, and I intend to integrate them with my studies in Computer Science and Math.<br/>
-💞️ In the fields of design, computer science, and project management, I am now looking for internships and research opportunities that will allow me to apply my programming, project management, and creative expertise to the professional sphere.
-I have a background in Computer Science and have managed student-run groups.<br/>
+💖 In the fields of design, computer science, and project management, I am now looking for internships and research opportunities that will allow me to apply my programming, project management, and creative expertise to the professional sphere.
+I have a background in Computer Science and have managed student-run groups. <br/>
-📫 You can contact me at yangtuananh2003@gmail.com or on LinkedIn as Yang Tuấn Anh.. <br/>
+📘 You can contact me at yangtuananh2003@gmail.com or on LinkedIn as Yang Tuấn Anh. <br/>
 https://yangtuananh.notion.site/Curriculum-Vitae-Yang-Tu-n-Anh-2b16ae095d104346b72b6ef39fc15e04 <br/>
 https://yangtuananh.notion.site/Curriculum-Vitae-Yang-Tu-n-Anh-VN-3d520fb2de6d42b7a61d2b25c8430537